 The sapodilla fruit isn’t actually a fruit but is instead a berry.
 That said, it is a particularly large berry, which is remarkably sweet.

-The internal flesh of sapodilla fruit has a distinctive texture which is quite similar to that of a pear.
+The internal flesh of sapodilla fruit has a distinctive texture that is quite similar to that of a pear.
 The flesh is quite grainy, though crumbles easily.
-The exceptionally sweet flavor of the fruit is balanced out by being quite malty and pairing well with a number of other fruits.
+The fruit boasts an exceptionally sweet taste, balanced by a malty flavor, making it a good match for many other fruits.

 When unripe, the sweetness is not present at all.
 Instead, the fruit has a high proportion of saponin.
 Saponin is a chemical much like tannin, and they both have particularly astringent properties.
 Therefore, unripe sapodilla is likely to taste very dry.